silaspe/maths/docs/rand.md

 Today, me and my family are going to puery (puh-ery).
 This is $1$ year after and in the same location as [the vacation at the start of the page](https://silaspe.github.io/maths/rand.html#vacation), [the](https://www.youtube.com/watch?v=3VQ382QG-y4) [lambda](https://www.youtube.com/watch?v=pAnLQ9jwN-E) [calc](https://silaspe.github.io/maths/lambda.html)[ulus](https://silaspe.github.io/maths/lcr.html), and [binary](https://www.youtube.com/watch?v=rDDaEVcwIJM), and this is $2$ years after I did [the stra](https://www.youtube.com/watch?v=V2BybLCmUzs)[nd puzzle](https://silaspe.github.io/maths/the_strand_puzzle.html) and [the arctan puzzle](https://silaspe.github.io/maths/arctan.html).
 Each line will be written a day after the previous line.
 Also, happy (late) Father's Day!

-Yesterday and today kind of Blended together, but in that time, me and my family went to the city of sirap (si  (not "see")-rap) in a country I cannot pronounce, then the city of kinwym (kin-weem) in enumerj (ee-num-erj) where I am writing this.
+Yesterday and today kind of Blended together, but in that time, me and my family went to the city of sirap (sih-rap) in snarf (sn-air-f), then the city of kinwym (kin-weem) in enumerj (ee-num-erj) where I am writing this.

-It's the next day again and I am writing this in the city of garp (gah-rp) in kilbapeer cech uth aka uycech (uh-ee-cech).
+It's the next day again and I am writing this in the city of garp (gah-rp) in uycech (uh-ee-cech).

 Bitcoin bar today.